MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/user-guide.md

 ### Download models for offline work

 If you're going to be in a location with low internet connectivity, you can download your models and notes to be available offline.
 This way, you will never miss a beat with your clients, and your resources will always be at your fingertips.
-This feature gives you a way to always carry your catalog of products with you, without having to carry hundreds of pages of documents to every meeting, even when you can’t connect to the cloud.
+This feature gives you a way to always carry your catalog of products with you, without having to carry hundreds of pages of documents to every meeting, even when you can't connect to the cloud.

 > [!TIP]
 > Once you have completed your presentation offline, you can remove the downloaded models by selecting the blue check mark next to the product's thumbnail on the **Products** page.
 This will free up storage space on your device.